sevstels/Ubertooth-Win/README.md

 <br>
 <br>
-Add the necessary Microsoft dll`s to the operating systems.
+Add the necessary Microsoft dll`s to the operating system.

 vcredist_x64.exe - for 64-bit versions of Windows 11, Windows 10 and previous OS.
 https://download.microsoft.com/download/1/6/5/165255E7-1014-4D0A-B094-B6A430A6BFFC/vcredist_x64.exe/